benhoyt/scandir/os.rst

    .. seealso::

-      :func:`scandir`, another function that returns directory entries but gives better performance for many common use cases.
+      The :func:`scandir` function returns the directory entries with more information than just the name.

    .. versionchanged:: 3.2
       The *path* parameter became optional.